Thomas Tudor Tucker

-Thomas Tudor Tucker (June 25, 1745 – May 2, 1828) was a Bermuda-born American physician and politician representing Charleston, South Carolina.
+Thomas Tudor Tucker (June 25, 1745 – May 2, 1828) was a Bermuda-born American medical doctor and politician representing Charleston, South Carolina.
 He was elected from South Carolina in both the Continental Congress and the U.S. House.
-He later was appointed as Treasurer of the United States and served from 1801 to his death in 1828, establishing a record as the longest-serving Treasurer.
+He later was appointed as Treasurer of the United States and served from 1801 to his death in 1828, establishing a record as the longest-serving treasurer.